IraitzM/Agents/README.md

 ## Credentials

 Make sure you have some Gemini credentials ready to test the examples.
 Take _.env.example_ file to create your own _.env_ file.
+Some extra bits on self-hosted infra are shown but this may require performant hardware on you end so we will show most of the exercises based on Gemini subscriptions.

 ## Environment